patzly/grocy-android/README.md

 Grocy Android requires at least Android 5 Lollipop on your phone and at least grocy `2.7.0` on your server.

-**Self-signed certificates are not supported right now, but an implementation is planned.**
+**Self-signed certificates are not supported right now**, but an implementation is planned.
 However, you can use a certificate from [letsencrypt.org](https://letsencrypt.org/) instead of self-signed certificates for `https` encryption.

 ## Contribution